James Ormiston

-James Norris Ormiston (30 May 1915 – 7 August 1977) was a Progressive Conservative party member of the House of Commons of Canada.
+James Norris Ormiston (30 May 1915 – 7 August 1977) was a Progressive Conservative member of the House of Commons of Canada.
 He was born in Regina, Saskatchewan and became a farmer and insurance agent by career.

 He was first elected at the Melville riding in the 1958 general election after unsuccessful bids for a seat there in 1953 and 1957.
+In his first three federal campaigns, his Liberal opponent was incumbent Member of Parliament James Garfield Gardiner.
 Ormiston was re-elected in 1962, 1963 and 1965.
-With riding boundary changes, Ormiston became a candidate at the Yorkton—Melville riding for the 1968 election where he was defeated by Lorne Nystrom of the New Democratic Party.
+With riding boundary changes in advance of the 1968 election, Ormiston became a candidate at the Yorkton—Melville riding, where he was defeated by Lorne Nystrom of the New Democratic Party.